 - the requirements regarding refusal of unsafe work under the OHSR;

 - the requirements respecting the evaluation of joint committees under section 3.26 of OHSR (see above).

 The time to do this training is considered ‘work’ and therefore the employer must pay for the training under BC’s Employment Standards Act.
 It is important to note that this training does not count as part of the annual educational leave for JOHSC members, who are also entitled to 8 hours of educational leave each year upon request to the committee.

 Employers must keep the training records for two years from the date the person ceases to be a member of the employer’s joint committee, and must provide the person with a copy of their training record as soon as possible.

 - Review the new regulations in full as outlined by WorkSafeBC here.

 - Evaluate your joint committee with this checklist from the BCFED’s Health and Safety Center here or use this 10-dimension self-assessment tool self assessment tool developed by the Centre for Research Expertise in Occupational Disease.

-- Sign up SafeCare BC’s joint committee training here, or contact Hanna Nickel at firstname.lastname@example.org for more information.
+- See if SafeCare BC has an upcoming joint committee training session, or contact email@example.com for more information.